 min(localMAC, peerMAC) || max(localMAC, peerMAC))

 where KDF-Hash-Length is the key derivation function defined in 12.7.1.7.2 (Key derivation function (KDF)) using the hash algorithm defined by the AKM in Table 9-132 (AKM suite selectors) to generate an MTK of a specified length.
 Both CCMP and GCMP use Length = 128.
+“Selected AKM Suite” is a four octet string comprised by concatenating the OUI and Suite type for the selected AKM as indicated by Table 9-132 (AKM suite selectors).
 The “min” and “max” operations for IEEE 802 addresses are with the address converted to a positive integer, treating the first transmitted octet as the most significant octet of the integer as specified in 12.7.1.3 (Pairwise key hierarchy).
 The “min” and “max” operations for nonces are encoded as specified in 9.2.2 (Conventions).
 The “min” and “max” operations for LinkIDs select the minimum and maximum, respectively, of the two unsigned integers.

 References: